thanhnguyennguyen/tomox-bot/README.md

 ```bash
 go build -v -o tomox-bot
 ```
-- Build binaries for multiple platforms (Not recommendd: because it takes a few minutes) Docker installed is required
+- Build binaries for multiple platforms (Not recommended: because it takes a few minutes)

+  - Docker installed is required
-    Update TOMOX_BOT_PACKAGE in build.sh, point to your remote package
+  - Update TOMOX_BOT_PACKAGE in build.sh, point to your remote package
 ```bash
 ./build.sh
 ```